McLean Hospital – 115 Mill Street, Belmont, MA 02478

 At McLean Hospital, we recognize the challenges children and adolescents with psychiatric illness face.
 Through our Child and Adolescent Outpatient Services, located on the campus of Sancta Maria Nursing Facility in Cambridge, we are focused on helping young people and their families cope with mental illness.

 Our outpatient care includes individual and group therapy and testing via the Child and Adolescent Testing Service (CATS), as well as a number of specialty offerings like the McLean Anxiety Mastery Program and the 3East Outpatient Clinic.

-Some services are primarily available for those who are stepping down from the McLean-Franciscan Child and Adolescent Inpatient Program and the Adolescent Acute Residential Treatment (ART) program.
-However, there may be openings for other children and adolescents seeking outpatient treatment subject to the availability of staff.
+Our individual and group therapy options help young people and their families cope with psychiatric illness and the challenges it often brings.
+Some of these services are primarily available for those who are stepping down from the McLean-Franciscan Child and Adolescent Inpatient Program and the Adolescent Acute Residential Treatment (ART) program.
+However, there may be openings for other children and adolescents seeking outpatient treatment, subject to the availability of staff.

-The McLean Anxiety Mastery Program is an outpatient program for anxious youth ages 7 to 19.
-This program provides group-based cognitive behavioral therapy (CBT) with an emphasis on exposure and response prevention (ERP) for children and adolescents who present with social anxiety, specific phobias, panic attacks, separation anxiety, school refusal, and obsessions and compulsions.
+The McLean Anxiety Mastery Program for anxious youth ages 7 to 19 offers group-based cognitive behavioral therapy (CBT) with an emphasis on exposure and response prevention (ERP) for children and adolescents who present with social anxiety, specific phobias, panic attacks, separation anxiety, school refusal, and obsessions and compulsions.

-At the 3East Outpatient Clinic, we provide treatment for high-risk adolescents and young adults between the ages of 13 and 22.
-We specialize in identifying and treating depression and risky behavior which may include suicidal ideation and suicide attempts, substance use, binging and purging, risky sexual behavior, and other forms of risk-taking.
+The 3East Outpatient Clinic provides treatment for high-risk adolescents and young adults between the ages of 13 and 22.
+The program specializes in identifying and treating depression and risky behavior which may include suicidal ideation and suicide attempts, substance use, binging and purging, risky sexual behavior, and other forms of risk-taking.